 In 2011, Janette wanted to simplify her life, and asked if we’d manage the sheep flock.
 Aside from raising a bottle lamb for a neighbor as a kid, I didn’t have much experience with sheep.
 My husband/her son, Ben, on the other hand, had been helping his mom as amateur vet, herder, and butcher since early high school.
 We had some spare pasture grass, so the flock moved to our house.

 I started managing the registration papers, dabbling in wool fiber arts, and really getting to know the sheep.
-At first, our daughter could tell them apart better than I could.
 The old ewes have the most character, and are my favorites.
 We went our first five lambing seasons without having to pull any, but then I found out I can do that too.
 Not only do they lamb easily, they’re excellent mothers, and we’ve had very few bottle lambs.
 Janette still ends up with sheep in her pastures from time to time, depending on forage availability, but she doesn’t complain.
 The flock has been a blessing to our family.
-We had, and still have, a lot to learn.
-Sheep have a lot to teach us, even about ourselves.

 The name Kindergarten farm was chosen by Janette because for her, a big part of the reason for her animals has always been children - her own, the neighbors,' elementary students, handicapped children, and eventually her grandchildren.
 She is a wonderful teacher, with a knack for bringing people and animals together.
 I (Laura) have demonstrated/taught wool spinning and helped with some of the many events in which Janette and her animals have participated.
 The young and young at heart enjoy learning to handle, groom, work with, and care for God's creatures.